Business Lawyers in St. Petersburg

 - Issues related to pay or compensation

 Derivative lawsuits are those which a shareholder files against a third party.
-Typically, the person who the lawsuit is aimed is an executive or member of the board of the company.
-The defendants are usually accused of fraud, breach of a fiduciary duty, deceptive financial practices or some other improper action.
-Only shareholders or those who received shares from someone who was can file a derivative claim.
+Typically, the lawsuit is aimed at an executive or member of the company’s board.
+The defendants are usually accused of fraud, breach of fiduciary duty, deceptive financial practices, or some other improper action.
+Only shareholders or those who received shares from someone who can file a derivative claim.

 Derivative claims are found in Florida Statutes Section 607.07401.
-This statute requires a written demand be made to the company before filing suit requesting that they correct the alleged offenses.
-If you do that, and you allow 90 days to pass and they reject your demand, you can then sue.
-When you file a derivative action, you have the right to certain evidence including minutes of board meetings, accounting records, shareholder info, information on current directors and officers, the bylaws and other laws of the corporation.
+This statute requires a written demand to be made to the company before filing suit requesting that they correct the alleged offenses.
+If you do that, and you allow 90 days to pass, and they reject your demand, you can then sue.
+When you file a derivative action, you have the right to specific evidence, including minutes of board meetings, accounting records, shareholder info, information on current directors and officers, the bylaws, and other laws of the corporation.

-Day-to-day corporate governance of a business is not an easy task and an attorney can provide you with the guidance and assistance you need to make the best decisions.
+Day-to-day corporate governance of a business is not an easy task, and an attorney can provide you with the guidance and assistance you need to make the best decisions.
 A business attorney can be there to mentor you and oversee tasks like: